IKomarovLeonid/AlgorithmsAndDataStructures/README.md

 # AlgorithmsAndDataStructures
-This is my own realization of basic algorithms and data structures
+This is my own realization of basic algorithms and data structures using Testing server.
+All solutions has been checked with server of Sergey bobrovsky.